-The Annual Progress Review (APR) is key to your student's development and progression.
-APRs 1 to 4 are a chance for students to gain useful feedback on their work and crucially the APRs ensure that students are writing and so developing their ideas right from the beginning of their registration.
+The Annual Progress Review (APR) is key to your doctoral researcher's development and progression.
+APRs 1 to 4 are a chance for them to gain useful feedback on their work and crucially the APRs ensure that doctoral researchers are writing and developing their ideas right from the beginning of their registration.

-For full-time students, APRs will be due each year on 1 May (for September starters) and 1 October (for January starters).
-This pattern is the same for part-time students, but the APRs are due every other year.
-If students suspend, their APR schedule is recalculated and may be different from this.
+For full-time doctoral researchers, APRs will be due each year on 1 May (for September starters) and 1 October (for January starters).
+This pattern is the same for part-time doctoral researchers, but the APRs are due every other year.
+If doctoral researchers suspend, their APR schedule is recalculated and may be different from this.
 The APR schedule for each student can be found by pressing the 'APR' button on their doctoral research project page in the VRE.
-Earlier deadlines for APRs can be requested (for example if the student makes particularly good progress) by using the 'Request Changes' button on the same page.
+Earlier deadlines for APRs can be requested (for example, if particularly good progress is made) by using the 'Request Changes' button on the same page.